 Will I be required to be on or near campus?

-Your plans for fall 2020 will depend on your program.
+Your plans will depend on your program.
 Programs with experiential components can expect in-person activities.
 Get the details...

 What type of learning can I expect?

 Selkirk College faculty and instructors are designing program learning and evaluation to meet the program and course learning outcomes.
 Using our online learning management system, students will be able to access course materials online.
 Faculty and instructors will either instruct online, remotely, hybrid/blended, and in-person.